Kinesiology

 The Bachelors of Arts in Kinesiology includes two concentration options: Adapted Physical Education and K-12 Teaching.

 Students concentrating in adapted physical education will learn to adapt or modify the physical education curriculum and/or instruction to address specific abilities of individuals.
 Students will learn to develop activities that are appropriate and effective for persons with disabilities.
-Career opportunities include: adapted physical education teacher (K-12), which requires completing the K-12 concentration coursework; activity director at an assisted living center or rehabilitation facility; physical therapist1; and occupational therapist1.
+Career opportunities include adapted physical education teacher (K-12), which requires completing the K-12 concentration coursework; activity director at an assisted living center or rehabilitation facility; and occupational therapist.1

 1